Creating an edge-optimized custom domain name

 ACM automatically handles renewal of certificates it issues.
 You do not need to rotate any ACM-issued certificates for your custom domain names.
 CloudFront handles it on your behalf.

 However, if you import a certificate into ACM and use it for a custom domain name, you must rotate the certificate before it expires.
 This involves importing a new third-party certificate for the domain name and rotate the existing certificate to the new one.
 You need to repeat the process when the newly imported certificate expires.
 Alternatively, you can request ACM to issue a new certificate for the domain name and rotate the existing one to the new ACM-issued certificate.
 After that, you can leave ACM and CloudFront to handle the certificate rotation for you automatically.
-To create or import a new ACM certificate, follow the steps to request or import a new ACM certificate for the specified domain name.
+To create or import a new ACM certificate, follow the steps in To create or import an SSL/TLS certificate into ACM.

 Note